skip to Main Content

 Working hand in glove together

-Clinical Somatics was the way out of chronic pain for me and my passion for sharing this modality led to my training with the Somatic Movement Centre.
-Much later, I heard the ‘Tell me about your Pain’ podcasts and just sensed immediately how much this approach had to offer and I completed a certification in Pain-Reprocessing Therapy with Alan Gordon’s Pain Psychology Centre.
+Clinical Somatics was the way out of chronic pain for me and my passion for sharing this modality led to me training in it.
+Much later, in the sometimes irritating, sometimes illuminating way that the algorithms work, I was led to the “Tell me about your Pain” podcast based on the book “The Way Out”.
+I sensed immediately how much this approach had to offer.

-At the heart of this understanding is that in many cases of chronic pain, the fear of pain drives and amplifies the pain cycle.
-There are solid tools such as mindfulness, somatic tracking and accessing safety that can help develop a very different relationship with pain such that its volume decreases and diminishes.
+At the heart of this understanding is that in many cases of chronic pain, the fear of pain drives and amplifies the pain.
+This modality brings together solid tools such as mindfulness, somatic tracking and accessing cues of safety that can help develop a very different relationship with pain such that its volume decreases and diminishes.

-We also learned the importance of developing the skill to access positive sensations.
-When stuck in a fear-pain-fear cycle, this become very hard to do.
-If we make somatic movements small and pleasurable, we can slowly begin to access the experience of positive sensations as we let go of long-held tensions and soak up the deep ease of being.
-In addition, the re-establishing of healthy and appropriate brain-body signalling that happens in Clinical Somatic movement releases habitually contracted muscles.
+I learned of the importance of developing the skill to access positive sensations.
+When stuck in a pain-fear-pain cycle, this become very hard to do.
+When we make somatic movements small and pleasurable, we can slowly begin to access the experience of positive sensations as we let go of long-held tensions and soak up the deep ease of being.
+In addition, the re-establishing of healthy and appropriate brain-body signalling – neuromuscular re-education – that happens in Clinical Somatic movement releases habitually contracted muscles.

 Back To Top